ErpNetDocs/tech/modules/work-management/ai/ai-create-lead.md

 # Create Leads from Text or Email (AI)

-@@name provides AI-assisted functionality for creating Leads directly from unstructured text or email content.
-Instead of manually entering lead details, you can let the system extract relevant information automatically and populate the Lead form for you.
+@@name uses AI to extract lead information from unstructured text or emails and automatically populate Lead fields.
+Instead of manual data entry, the system analyzes the content, identifies relevant business data, and prepares a Lead for review.

+This functionality speeds up lead creation, reduces manual effort, and helps ensure that important opportunities are captured from incoming communications.

-This functionality is available through two AI features:
+It is available through two AI features:
 - **Fill data from text or Email (AI)** in the Lead definition
 - **Create Lead from this Email (AI)** in the Mail business app